-Day of STEM recently interviewed Nathan Holland, an Internet of Things (IoT) Architect with Cisco Systems to learn more about his career and background in STEM.
-Nathan is featured on the Day of STEM platform as an industry mentor as part of the Collingwood STEM Cup program which is available to students now.
+During this interview we hear from Nathan Holland, an Internet of Things (IoT) Architect with Cisco Systems, to learn more about his career and background in STEM.
+Nathan is featured on the LifeJourney mobile platform as an industry mentor which is available to students now.
 Read the Q&A interview below and check out his profile on the platform!

 When you were growing up, what sparked your initial interest in STEM?